-The SAC must be staffed by professionals skilled in the application of statistical methods and techniques.
-Staff should be familiar with the factors, issues, and processes involved in crime and the criminal justice system.
+The SAC must be staffed by professionals skilled in the application of statistical methods and techniques, including a SAC director who brings an appropriate educational and experiential background to the position.
+SAC staff should be familiar with the factors, issues, and processes involved in crime and the criminal justice system.
 Each application must identify the SAC director and other key personnel and must provide brief summaries of their qualifications.
 However, a duplicate qualification summary need not be provided if it was submitted as part of an earlier application.
 In the case of vacant positions, job descriptions must be provided.
 If the SAC directorship becomes vacant after an award is made, the recipient agency must notify BJS, and submit the position description and required qualifications to be used in recruiting a replacement.
 When a replacement is designated, a resume of the individual's qualifications must be submitted to BJS for approval.